-Case: A player is a Direct Acceptance in a Grand Slam, Indian Wells or Miami and withdraws.
+Case: A player is a Direct Acceptance in a Grand Slam or Masters 1000 96-draw tournament and withdraws.
 Can he play an ATP Challenger during the 2nd week of that tournament.
 Decision: Yes as long as the withdrawal was prior to the start of qualifying.
 Case: A player is an alternate on an ATP Tour Qualifying list and gets in and is inserted in the draw which is done before the official withdrawal deadline due to the difference in time zones.
 Is he allowed to withdraw once he is in the draw and play somewhere else?
 Decision: When the player gets in the draw, he is automatically withdrawn from any other qualifying event where he was an alternate.
-He will be allowed to withdraw (up until the normal Friday, 10 AM withdrawal deadline) from the event where he got in and not be penalized.
+He will be allowed to withdraw (up until the Thursday, 10 AM commitment deadline) from the event where he got in and not be penalized.
 However, he will only be allowed to play doubles at the same event.